frappe/erpnext_com/erpnext_com/www/docs/user/manual/en/setting-up/personal-data-deletion.md

 # Personal Data Deletion

+As a part of GDPR compliance, ERPNext has Personal Data Deletion.

 Personal data deletion tool enables a user to anonymize all the personally identifiable data a user has generated while using ERPNext.
-This includes personally identifiable data from communication, lead, contact, and so on, however, this excludes data that is required by law to be maintained by a business.
+That is, personally identifiable information will be randomized.
+This includes personally identifiable data from your user account, communication, lead, contact, and so on, however, this excludes data that is required by law to be maintained by a business.

 ## 1. How to request deletion of user data

-1. To begin deleting data, you need to visit [host-name]/request-to-delete-data (e.g. example.erpnext.com/request-to-delete-data) in the url field.
+1. To begin deleting personally identifiable data, you need to visit [host-name]/request-to-delete-data (e.g. example.erpnext.com/request-to-delete-data) in the URL field.

     <img class="screenshot" alt="Request Data Webform" src="{{docs_base_url}}/assets/img/setup/personal-data-deletion-request/request-to-delete-data-webform.png">

-2. After submitting your request, you will receive a success response.
+2. Enter the email associated with your ERPNext account.
+After submitting your request, you will receive a success response.

     <img class="screenshot" alt="Deletion Request Success" src="{{docs_base_url}}/assets/img/setup/personal-data-deletion-request/deletion-request-success.png">

-3. This will sent a mail with a verification link of the data to the email address associated with the user.
+3. This will send an email with a verification link to delete data to the email address associated with the user.

     <img class="screenshot" alt="Verification Email" src="{{docs_base_url}}/assets/img/setup/personal-data-deletion-request/verification-email.png">